Hi there, I’m Brit, and I believe creativity can radically improve your mental health.

 I know it’s possible to work through painful thoughts and emotions with creative therapy because I’ve done it myself.
 As a neurodivergent and highly sensitive human, creative therapy has helped me process and understand my intense worries and fears and become the person I am today.

 In my therapy practice, I focus on working with children, teens, and adults who are not looking for just a talk therapist.
-I primarily use creative therapies such as drawing, painting, collaging, and other visual forms of expression in my sessions.
+I primarily use creative therapies such as drawing, painting, collaging, and other visual forms of expression in your therapy session.
 If you would like to learn more about how I can support you or someone you love, send me a message.
 I look forward to connecting with you!

 Areas of Professional FOCUS